alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 r.grow.distance -m input=line_feature distance=dist_from_line_feature --o --q
 ```

-This takes our line feaure input and turns it into a raster; it then "grows" (raster buffers) this line... how far?
+This takes our line feature input and turns it into a raster; it then "grows" (raster buffers) this line... how far?
 To the same size as the entire GRASS region.
-There is no need to tell GRASS that; and it stores the output surface as `distance` (rather misleadingly).
+There is no need to tell GRASS that; and it stores the output surface as a dataset specified by the rather misleading title of `distance`.

 ```bash
 # Use distance to line_feature instead of sum of times seen in the result map